kolenaIO/kolena/docs/metrics/object-detection.md

     !!! info "Guide: Averaging Methods"

-        Read the [averaging methods](./averaging-methods.md) guide if you're not familiar with "macro" and "micro" terminology.
+        Read the [averaging methods](./averaging-methods.md) guide if you are not familiar with "macro" and "micro" terminology.

 ## Evaluation Plots for Object Detection Models